Show off your ax with a DIY Guitar Display Frame! It’s a cheap and easy way to make your guitars the focal point of any wall!

 LA?

-But time passed, and I left the comfortable dreamspace of college and ventured into the Real World.
-Soon, the obligations of adulthood intruded upon the brittle dreams of my youth and shattered them into faded fragments of memory – forgone but not entirely forgotten.
+Time passed, and I left the comfortable dreamspace of college and ventured into the Real World.
+Fortunately for me, you and everyone else with eyeballs and eardrums, the obligations of adulthood intruded upon the brittle dreams of my youth and shattered them into faded fragments of memory – forgone but not entirely forgotten.

 Though I never plugged into an amplifier and played a wailing guitar solo to a cheering crowd again, I still kept a couple of guitars on hand that I reached out for from time to time, if only to remember those youthful days in dark and smoky places.